 - Check our Country Travel Advice and Advisories for in-depth information on your destination country.
 And keep checking our site for official advice and the information you need to travel wisely and return home safely.

-- If you are travelling with children, make sure you read Tips for Healthy Travel with Children, Children and Travel and carry a consent letter, if necessary.
+- If you are travelling with children, make sure you read Tips for Healthy Travel with Children, Children and Travel and Taking Children on a Plane and carry a consent letter, if necessary.

 - Register with Registration of Canadians Abroad to stay connected to Canada.